lewishowles/components/src/components/content/data-table/data-table.md

 ### `caption`

 An optional visible caption to display above the table.
 When the table overflows its container, this caption is also used to label the scrollable region for assistive technology.
+If no caption is provided, use `overflowLabel` to label the scrollable region.

 ### `search-label`